Is Discworld a series or standalone books?

 Small Gods

-A strong standalone entry point that many readers love.
+A strong standalone entry point that many readers consider Pratchett at his best.

 Works well as a standalone.
-Good if you want something self-contained.
+Good if you want something self-contained and satirical.

 Publication order option

-Best for: readers who want to read the books in the order they were published.
+Best for: readers who want to follow the books in the order they were written.

-Publication order is valid, but the earliest books have a different style than later Discworld.
-If the first book does not click, try one of the beginner paths above.
+Publication order is a valid choice, but the earliest books have a different style than later Discworld.
+If the first book does not click, try one of the beginner paths above instead.

 Do I need to read Discworld in order?

-No. Discworld has multiple entry points and many books work well as standalones or short sequences.
+No. Discworld has multiple entry points and many books work as standalones or short sequences.
+Start wherever fits your interests.

 What if I start with one arc and want to switch?

-That is normal.
+That is completely normal.
 You can switch between arcs at any time.
-Many readers explore different paths based on mood.
+Many readers explore different paths based on mood or what grabs them.

 Is this page spoiler-free?

 Yes.
-It avoids plot details and major reveals.
-Recommendations focus on reading order and accessibility.
+All recommendations avoid plot details and major reveals.
+Guidance focuses on reading order and accessibility only.